foudilboukelal/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot display all the files even the hidden onces in the current directory . in the parent dir .. and the boot dir file display the type of the file ln -s creat a symbolique link from a file to a directory cp -u *.html copy html  newest files or if files are missing
+ls -al . .. /boot display all the files even the hidden onces in the current directory . in the parent dir .. and the boot dir file display the type of the file ln -s creat a symbolique link from a file to a directory cp -un *.html copy html  newest files or if files are missing